3CordGuy/coders-liturgy/src/routes/prayers/for-feelings-of-imposter-syndrome.md

 As I remember that you are the ultimate measure, please let me rest in who you have made me to be and where you have me in this moment.
 Grant that I may remember fully where you have brought me, and how you have provided, graciously.

-Forgive me for the pride of thinking that I could be more impressive in the eyes of others.
+Forgive me for the pride of thinking that I could be ever more impressive in the eyes of others.

 Please set my heart and its desires on you.
 Replace my insecurities with the goodness of your truth and love.